bennettnw2/CKA_notes/notes_CKA.md

 #### Scheduler
 - The scheduler watches the API server for unscheduled pods, and then schedule those pods on nodes.
 - When scheduling pods the scheduler will evaluate the resources required by the pod (CPU, memory, storage) to ensure their availability when placing the pod into the cluster.
 - The scheduler has the responsiblity of respecting any constraints that we defined administratively.
-Pod finity or pod anti-finity
+Pod affinity or pod anti-affinity
 - There are many other attiributes the scheduler will use.
 #### Controller Manager
 - It is the job of the controller manager to execute those controller loops.